ibmbpm/cert-kubernetes-baw/README.md

-# IBM Business Automation Workflow 25.0.0 on Certified Kubernetes
+# IBM Business Automation Workflow on Containers

-This repository includes folders and resources to help you install the IBM Business Automation Workflow.
-Installation of the capabilities is done with the Cloud Pak operator.
+This repository includes folders and resources to help you install IBM Business Automation Workflow on containers.
+Starting with v25.0.0.0 IBM Business Automation on containers supports Authoring and Runtime setups

 For information and instructions to install, upgrade, manage, and administer IBM Business Automation Workflow, go to [IBM Docs](https://www.ibm.com/docs/baw/25.0.x).